JirkaEifler/JirkaEifler/README.md

   - 3️⃣ 🤖 Build an AI Agent From Scratch in Python
 A hands-on project focused on designing and implementing a fully functional AI agent entirely from scratch using Python.
 The agent leverages AI techniques to process information and execute intelligent decision-making.

+   - 📌 All three projects will be completed by the end of August 2025.

 - 🌱 I’m currently learning...
   - ... anything programming-related that I can get my hands on, with a strong focus on AI, as I believe it will be the main driving force in the years ahead.